OpenMDAO/POEMs/POEM_046.md

 OpenMDAO supports both ways, but defaults to the duplicate calculation approach.
 If you need/want the broadcast approach, you can manually set that up.

+### Places where serial/distributed labels impact OpenMDAO functionality

+In general, internally OpenMDAO does not make an actual distinction between serial and distributed variables.
+It does not affect the data allocation, nor the data transfers at run time.
+There are a few places where it can have an impact though:
+- For serial variables OpenMDAO can check for constant size across processors
+- When approximating partial derivatives
+- At the driver level, when handling the final reduction/gather of derivatives across processors

 ## Example

+NOTES:
+- Serial/distributed matters for fd/cs approximations.
+You have to know the true global size of inputs in this context in order to figure out how much parallelism you can afford.
+- Important to keep serial/distributed labels for drivers sake.
+Drivers need to know how to gather/reduce the total jac
+- Serial label is useful for error checking of sizes being the same everywhere

 ## Notes on other options that were considered